malparty/react-survey/.github/ISSUE_TEMPLATE/story_template.md

 ---
 name: "Story"
 about: "Open a feature story"
-title: "[Type] As a user, I can "
+title: "[Feature] As a user, I can "
-labels: "type : feature"
+labels: "type: feature"
 ---

 ## Why